MrPinko/.devcontainer/README.md

-# Add all the required programming language inside the Dockerfile
+# You need to declare all the required programming language inside the Dockerfile, check TODO

 # Cool site
 https://github.com/jorgebucaran/awsm.fish